 Ribbon weaving is a popular way to embellish and add color to areas of a garment.
 Pockets and vest yokes are small areas that are often embellished with ribbon weaving.
-The procedure is very similar to the loom potholders, so many of us are familiar with.
+The procedure is similar to the loom potholders, so many of us are familiar with.
 Appliques can be embellished with pieces of ribbon weaving.
 This apple basket applique is done with strips of fabric but could also be done with ribbons instead of fabric.

 - To start the process, find a piece of fabric such as the fabric for the item or muslin fabric that is a bit larger than the size of the area you need to back your ribbon weaving.
-Preshrink the fabric before you begin so it remains flat when the project is complete.
+Preshrink the fabric before you begin, so it remains flat when the project is complete.

-- Attach lengths of ribbon that are a bit longer that the fabric, to two edges of your fabric by basting them in place.
+- Attach lengths of ribbon that are a bit longer than the fabric, to two edges of your fabric by basting them in place.
 Butt the edges of the ribbon next to each other, to prevent gaps in your design.
 There are no rules.
 Mix colors, repeat a color pattern or vary your ribbon sizes, for various finished results.
 The possibilities are endless.

 - Weave the ribbon in and out, over and under, starting at the corner where they are attached.
 Work through all the ribbons.
 Baste the other two edges to hold the ribbon in place.

 - Trace the edges of your pattern piece on to the back of the base fabric.
 When you need a left and right piece, remember to turn the pattern piece over, so you don't end up with two left or two right pieces.

 - Machine baste just inside the outline of the pattern to hold the ribbon.

 - Cut out the pattern piece and continue making your garment according to your pattern directions.